meismyles/perceptron-data-mining/README.md

 **Build & Execute Instructions**

-To build and execute run command ‘python perceptron.py’ from the command line.
+To build and execute run command `python perceptron.py` from the command line.

 You will be presented with 2 options: